 A rockstar might seem an unusual choice for a personal productivity guru.

-But Jack Antonoff manages to be both the lead vocalist of a rock band and the producer of pretty much every contemporary pop singer you’ve heard of.
+But Jack Antonoff manages to be both the lead vocalist of a rock band and the producer for many of the great contemporary musicians of our time (think Taylor Swift, Lana Del Rey, and - most recently - Kendrick Lamar).

 So he’s probably as good a candidate for productivity wisdom as anyone else.

-A few months ago, he was interviewed by Zane Lowe ahead of his band’s latest album release.
-The interview began on a grim Manhattan morning, with a walk-and-talk before they headed to Antonoff’s studio.
+A few months ago, Antonoff was interviewed by Zane Lowe ahead of his band’s latest album release.
+The interview began on a grim Manhattan morning, with a walk-and-talk before they headed to a nearby recording studio.

 When they arrived, Lowe asked Antonoff whether he’d taken drugs (the answer: lots), if he’d stopped (the answer: yes), and why.